devopsbysarang/devopsbysarang.github.io/_posts/2025-09-04-cloud-native.md

 ---

-### Let's apply all this detail on real time application now:

-## 3 — Security Overview of Small-Scale Platform: ShopNow
+## 3 — Real Time: Security Overview of Small-Scale Platform

 #### For example **ShopNow** is a mid-stage e-commerce startup.